RaphaelItotia/SQL-in-Action/README.md

 I used **Microsoft SQL server** to write and run my SQL queries.

 ### Data Setup:
-1. I created a table alias Transactions with the above columns.
+1. I created a table alias transactions with the above columns.
 2. Inserted the dataset into the Transactions table.

 ```sql